HadeeKroma/finance-tracker/README.md

 ## ✨ Credits

-Developed by Hadee Kroma with help from ChatGPT.
+Developed by Hadee Kroma with guided assistance from AI.